softwarefactory-project/sf-operator/doc/user/nodepool_config_repository.md

 ungrouped:
   hosts:
     image-builder:
-      ansible_host: <my-builder-ip-or-hostname>
+      ansible_host: <my-builder-ip-or-hostname>/
       ansible_user: nodepool
 ```

+!!! note
-> Nodepool builder must be able to connect via SSH to your image-builder machine.
-Thus please refer to the section [Get the Nodepool builder SSH public key](../deployment/nodepool#get-the-builders-ssh-public-key).
+    Nodepool builder must be able to connect via SSH to your image-builder machine.
+Thus please refer to the section [Get the Nodepool builder SSH public key](../deployment/nodepool.md#get-the-builders-ssh-public-key).

 Once these three files `nodepool/dib-ansible/inventory.yaml`, `nodepool/dib-ansible/my-cloud-image.yaml` and `nodepool/nodepool-builder.yaml` are merged into the Software Factory `config` repository and the `config-update` has succeeded then Nodepool will run the build proces.

+??? tip "SSH connection issues with an image-builder host?"
-> At the first connection attempt of the `nodepool-builder` to an `image-builder` host, Ansible will refuse to connect because the SSH Host key is not known.
-Please refer to the section [Accept an image-builder's SSH Host key](../deployment/nodepool#accept-an-image-builders-ssh-host-key).
+    At the first connection attempt of the `nodepool-builder` to an `image-builder` host, Ansible will refuse to connect because the SSH Host key is not known.
+Please refer to the section [Accept an image-builder's SSH Host key](../deployment/nodepool.md#accept-an-image-builders-ssh-host-key).

 The image builds status can be consulted by accessing this endpoint: `https://<fqdn>/nodepool/api/dib-image-list`.